matatusko/Genetic-Programming-Introduction/README.md

 #### 3 - Logistic Regression - binary classification

 So naturally, after getting some hands-on practice, it's time for the next step and that's logistic regression!
 Now, this is a mix of what I've learnt from 1) and 2) written from start to bottom by myself with no tutorials to follow, so I'm rather proud of that.
 I did run it on the populat [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set), but since I've wanted to start with binary classification before moving onto OneVsAll, I've removed one flow species and the accuracy on the test was was 97.5% after 100 generations, so I think the result is pretty good :)

+#### 4 - Logistic Regression - OneVsAll multiclass classifier

+Naturally, the next step after binary logistic regression is OneVsAll, so that we can classify multiple labels.
+As before, we'll use the same Iris dataset.
+The accuracy here was rather low, but that only means more breeding and mutations are needed to improve the score!